Easy Online Divorce Frequently Asked Questions

 Will the judge make one of us move out of our house if we can’t agree who will keep it?

-At the time of the final hearing the judge can sell your house if neither of you want to keep it, or the judge can decide who will keep the house and attribute it’s net equity to one spouse.
-For example, if your house is valued at $100,000 and you owe ($65,000) on it, then the net equity of $35,000 will be counted toward the spouse who keeps the house.
+At the time of the final hearing, the judge can sell your house if neither of you wants to keep it, or the judge can decide who will keep the house and attribute it’s net equity to one spouse.
+For example, if your house is valued at $100,000 and you owe $65,000 on it, then the net equity of $35,000 will be counted toward the spouse who keeps the house.

 If I make more money than my spouse, does she/he automatically get alimony?

-No. Alimony is based on 20 factors which include the length of the marriage, age of the parties, income earning abilities of the parties, health and mental condition, ability to pay and financial need after considering your income and child support amount paid or received.
+No. Alimony is based on 20 factors that include the length of the marriage, age of the parties, income-earning abilities of the parties, health and mental condition, ability to pay and financial need after considering your income and child support amount paid or received.